intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

     The data is stored in a denormalised wide-column database for fast access by **API producer** services and transactional systems (OLTP).

-- **graph** - the _graph_ dataset contains graph-like information about _customer_ and _operations_ entities and their relationships, such as the sales and service network.

-    The dataset is materialised from content and links held in sheets.

-    The data is stored in the same wide-column database as **reporting**, and is intended for access by **API producer** services and transactional systems (OLTP).

 ### Secondary repositories

 - **reference** - the _reference_ dataset contains _master_ data for customers, suppliers, personnel, sites, products and services.